-She earned her PhD in media communication at University of California, Santa
+She earned her PhD in media communication from the University of California, Santa

 Barbara.
-She is an Emmy award-winning television news producer, formerly working at FOX 6 in
+She is an Emmy award-winning television news producer, formerly working at

-the Malibu wildfires, and the immigrations protests of 2006, which made her step
+wildfires, and the immigrations protests of 2006.
+Covering these events made her step

 back and question the impact of the language used in news messages on audiences.
 As

-a result, her research focuses on the effect of discrete emotions, like anger and hope, in news
+a result, her research focuses on the effect of discrete emotions, like anger and

-sport law and sport marketing.
+Media, Sports and Culture.
 Alicia joined the Sport Administration program faculty

 at Pepperdine University after spending four years as a member of the faculty at the

-Alicia's research focuses primarily on the application of law to matters
+University of Miami.
+Alicia's research focuses on the application of law to matters

 of athlete and sport consumer welfare.
-In this regard, Alicia has consulted with the National Basketball
+Alicia has consulted with the National Basketball

-Players Association to build a holistic program for NBA players transitioning
+Players Association to build a holistic program for NBA players transitioning out

-Super Bowl, NBA Finals, NBA All-Star Game, Final Four, and more.
+including the Super Bowl, NBA Finals, NBA All-Star Game, Final Four and more.
+Presently,

 Academic Director for Graziadio Business School